 At Treverbyn Academy we are always monitoring and evaluating the quality of our SEN provision.
-We carry out an annual selfevaluation audit alongside the governor responsible for Special Educational Needs.
-We monitor our provision through governor monitoring visits, SENCO observations and learning walks and conversations with pupils.
+We carry out an annual self-evaluation audit.
+We monitor our provision through hub monitoring visits, SENCO observations and learning walks and conversations with pupils.
 We then put in place a development plan to lead SEN forward.
 We also ask parents for feedback and comments during review meetings and through parental questionnaires.
 In terms of intervention and specific provision there is an entrance and exit assessment made to ensure the pupils are making progress from the provision.
 We make any appropriate adaptations as necessary.